Yandex Cloud

 • service_account_id: mongo-express service account ID.

-1. Prepare an OpenAPI 3.0 API specification file.
+1. Create an OpenAPI 3.0 specification file to describe your API.

 Specification